 Modulating fans and their capacities

-It is common to present the pressure head of fans as a function of air volume in a capacity diagram:
+It is common to present the pressure head of a fan as a function of air volume in a capacity diagram as

 - modulating the speed

 - throttling the air volume with a damper